Nutrition

 The bottom line

 Eating out on GLP-1 medication is possible.
 Plan ahead.
 Order wisely.
 Eat slowly.
 And do not feel bad about leaving food on your plate.
+Your health matters more than a clean plate.

 This article is for informational purposes only and does not constitute medical advice.
 Always consult with a qualified healthcare provider about dietary choices while on GLP-1 medications.
 Individual food tolerances vary.
 If you experience severe or persistent side effects after eating, contact your doctor immediately.